History of Los Angeles Metro Rail and Busway: Streetcar tunnels

+The decline of streetcars

 The 1920s brought two important changes to Southern California: private automobiles became more affordable and were being purchased en masse and the region saw enormous population growth.
 Ultimately these changes would doom the rail system, as the streetcars were slower and less convenient than private automobiles.
 As the systems started losing money, city leaders and voters directed public funding to improving automobile infrastructure, instead of the rail system.

 During World War II (1941–1945), the system briefly returned to profitability due to gasoline rationing and troop movements, but after the war, ridership again quickly declined, especially as Southern California's freeway system started to be built out in the late 1940s.

 Facing financial difficulties, the Los Angeles Railway was sold off to a subsidiary of National City Lines, a holding company that was purchasing transit systems across the country.
-National City Lines, which had major investments from Firestone Tire, Standard Oil of California (now Chevron Corporation) and General Motors, which began to dismantle the electric Yellow Car system, in favor of rubber-tired, diesel-powered buses (of which GM was a manufacturer) in what has become known as the General Motors streetcar conspiracy.
+National City Lines, which had major investments from Firestone Tire and Rubber Company, Standard Oil of California (now Chevron Corporation) and General Motors, began to dismantle the electric Yellow Car system, in favor of rubber-tired, diesel-powered buses (of which GM was a manufacturer) in what has become known as the General Motors streetcar conspiracy.
 In 1953, Pacific Electric passenger services were sold to another subsidiary of National City Lines.